frontacles/frontacles/README.md

 const email = new Email('someone@domain.tld')
 ```

-Get or set the username and the hostname separately.
+Get or set the email username and hostname separately.

 ```js
 email.username // 'someone'